These 20 questions help identify whether we may have a gambling problem.

 Our survival as individuals demands that we renounce personal gratification . . . so our Gamblers Anonymous movement not only advocates but tries to practice true humility and it is through greater humility that we will be able to live in peace and security for all the years to come.

 No. Gamblers Anonymous is composed of people from many religious faiths along with agnostics and atheists.
 Since membership in Gamblers Anonymous requires no particular religious belief as a condition of membership, it cannot be described as a religious society.
-The Gamblers Anonymous recovery program is based on acceptance of certain spiritual values but the member is free to interpret these principles as he chooses.
+The Gamblers Anonymous recovery program is based on acceptance of certain spiritual values but the member is free to interpret these principles as he or she chooses.